Decent-Partners/Decent-overview/README.md

 **MUST**
 - ensure that every supported marketplace collects artist royalties, co-owner shares and other beneficiaries fees automatically (e.g. a curator) and      redistributes them accordingly.
 - implement automations to enforce the fees collection not only for the primary sale but also in the secondary market.

-Partners
+- be in the position to recommend which data should or should not be exposed externally.

 **SHOULD**
 - implement configurable and flexible smart contract to embrace a variety of use cases.
 - refer to acquired know how in this scope, to test the adaptability of the contracts.
 - educate artists and collectors about the  possibilities available to them.
 Ideally this should be decided either at the time of an art drop or even better at creation time.

-Partners
-**MUST**
-- be in the position to recommend which data should or should not be exposed externally.

-Partners
-**SHOULD**
 - support a transparent record while retaining sensitive information in highly secured and tamper proof vaults.
 - encourage collectors from the crypto or the traditional art market to support AML best practices.
 - produce a per-metadata-entry risk profile taxonomy, and ensure the automation applies constraints where it can.
 - engage in periodic assessment of the categories of risk and update any related automation.

-Partners
 **COULD**
 - support privacy and opacity, although it should discourage these practices as when the market gets traction it is likely to come under the scrutiny of governmental regulatory bodies.